rezagh/software-memes/README.md

 # Architecture Non Technical
 - Keep challenging directly and show you care personally
-- As an architect you have to explains things in very simple terms
+- As an architect you have to explains things in very simple terms over and over again
 - As you step back from people management you have to take more technical leadership and have a stronger voice within the engineering team